-Financial Planning Program: Educates orphans in the areas of budgeting, employment, identity theft, and money management.
+Financial Planning Program: Educates orphans in the

-Girls' Empowerment Program: improving the girls' social, health, and economic resources so that they can stay in school longer, avoid early marriage, delay sexual activity, and prevent unintended pregnancy and transmission of sexually transmitted diseases.
+areas of budgeting, employment, identity theft, and money management.
 Global Hosting Program: allowing orphaned or seriously underprivileged children to live with a host family in the States and enjoy a variety of enriching experiences, including a week at Camp Hye Sierra in California.